"in nerds we trust."

 Bill came up with the ridiculous idea to start Empirical in 2011.
 His life was too easy working for a big company in Chicago, picking stocks to make rich people richer.
 He had the crazy notion that he would enjoy being an entrepreneur, creating jobs and giving back to the community.
 He also loved the idea of making everyone call him “Overlord” and bowing when he entered the room.
 However, running the brewery has aged him terribly.
-Empirical struggles along on the edge of survival and verge of success.
 When not working, he likes to sleep and play with his 2-year-old son, the future “Boss".
 Mainly they focus on playing with trains, because that’s the only thing his son cares about.
 Bill is hands-on and he would ideally spend his week working with the brewers, spending time behind the bar, repairing stuff around the brewery, working in the field on distribution, and doing the paperwork for the brewery whenever absolutely necessary.
 His wife is a very patient woman.